akurdiii/Wevo/developer/api/external_api.rst

 Calling methods
 ===============

 The second endpoint is ``xmlrpc/2/object``.
-It is used to call methods of odoo models via the ``execute_kw`` RPC function.
+It is used to call methods of wevo models via the ``execute_kw`` RPC function.

 Each call to ``execute_kw`` takes the following parameters: